+Payday loans are small, short-term fast cash loans.
 To get a payday loan, you write a personal check to the lender for the amount you are borrowing plus any fees.
 The lender gives you the cash and holds that check, usually until your next payday.
-On that day, you must pay back the loan plus all fees in full.
-Some lenders ask for electronic access to your checking account and deposit your cash in that account.
+On that day, you must pay them back in full.
+Some lenders ask for electronic access to your checking account and deposit funds in that account.
 They can also automatically debit the amount borrowed plus fees if you do not pay back the loan on time and in full.

-What Happens if You Can't Pay Back the Loan on Your Next Pay Day?
+What Happens if You Can't Pay Back the Loan on Your Next Payday?

-Smart Alternatives to High-rate Payday Loans
+Smart Alternatives to High-Rate Payday Loans

 There are a number of different approaches you can take if you cannot pay your monthly bills .

-- Look into a personal loan from a credit union or other local financial institution.
+Look into a personal loan from a credit union or other local financial institution.
 These lenders often offer short-term loans at much lower rates than payday lenders.

 Consider borrowing from family or friends.
 Keep in mind, however, that borrowing from family and friends can put stress on your relationships if you don't pay the money back in a timely manner.